wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-dotnet-lob-application-adfs.md

 <a name="bkmk_sample"></a>
 ## Use sample application for line-of-business template ##

 The sample application in this tutorial, [WebApp-WSFederation-DotNet)](https://github.com/AzureADSamples/WebApp-WSFederation-DotNet), is created by the Azure Active Directory team.
-Since AD FS supports WS-Federation, you can is it as a template to create new line-of-business applications with ease.
+Since AD FS supports WS-Federation, you can use it as a template to create new line-of-business applications with ease.
 It has the following features:

 - Uses [WS-Federation](http://msdn.microsoft.com/zh-cn/library/bb498017.aspx) to authenticate with an on-premises AD FS deployment
 - Sign-in and sign-out functionality